QMSforever/Causal-Inference/README.md

 ## Introduction to Causal Inference (Intermediate)
 ### Introduction to Causal Inference
 1. **Rubin, D. B. (1978)**: "Bayesian Inference for Causal Effects: The Role of Randomization".
+The Annals of Statistics, Vol. 6, No. 1：34-58.
 A pioneering paper that advanced the Bayesian approach to causal inference, emphasizing the importance of randomization and laying foundational concepts for the Rubin Causal Model.
 2. **Imbens, G. W., & Wooldridge, J. M. (2009)**: "Recent Developments in the Econometrics of Program Evaluation".
+Journal of Economic Literature, 47 (1): 5-86.
 Insightful overview of econometric methods for program evaluation, integral to causal panel data analysis.
 3. **Imbens, G. W. (2010)**: "Better LATE Than Nothing".
+Journal of Economic Literature, 48 (2): 399-423.
 Discusses instrumental variables and their applications.
 4. **Hahn, J., Todd, P., & Van der Klaauw, W. (2001)**: "Identification and Estimation of Treatment Effects with a Regression-Discontinuity Design".
+Econometrica, 69(1), 201–209.
 An influential paper on regression-discontinuity design, a cutting-edge method in causal inference.
 5. **Morgan, S. L., & Winship, C. (2014)**: "Counterfactuals and Causal Inference: Methods and Principles for Social Research".
+Cambridge: Cambridge University Press.
 A comprehensive exploration of counterfactual reasoning and its applications in social research, essential for understanding causal inference.
 6. **Aronow, Peter M and Cyrus Samii.
 (2016)**: "Does Regression Produce Representative Estimates of Causal Effects?"
+American Journal of Political Science, 60(1), 250–267.
 The authors examine the assumptions under which regression methods yield unbiased causal estimates.
-7. **Chernozhukov, Victor, Kaspar Wuthrich, and Yinchu Zhu.
-(2017)**: "An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls."
-Chernozhukov presents a robust method for counterfactual prediction and policy analysis.
-8. **Doudchenko, Nikolay and Guido W Imbens.
+7. **Doudchenko, Nikolay and Guido W Imbens.
 (2016)**: "Balancing, Regression, Difference-in-Differences and Synthetic Control Methods: A Synthesis."
 Technical report, National Bureau of Economic Research.
 Doudchenko and Imbens synthesize various methods used for causal inference, including balancing and synthetic controls

 ## Introduction to Causal Panel Data (Advanced)
 ### Introduction to Causal Panel Data
 1. **Hazlett, Chad and Yiqing Xu.
 (2018)**: "Trajectory Balancing: A General Reweighting Approach to Causal Inference With Time-Series Cross-Sectional Data."
+Available at SSRN: https://ssrn.com/abstract=3214231.
 This manuscript introduces trajectory balancing for causal inference in time-series cross-sectional data.
 2. **Blackwell, Matthew and Adam Glynn.
 (2018)**: "How to Make Causal Inferences with Time-Series Cross-Sectional Data Under Selection on Observables."
+The American Political Science Review, 112(2):1067–1082.
 The authors discuss causal inference methodologies in the context of time-series cross-sectional data.
-3. **Arkhangelsky, D. and Imbens, G. W. (2019)**: "Double-Robust Identification for Causal Panel Data Models".
-Discusses double-robust methods in panel data.
-4. **Imai, Kosuke and In Song Kim.
+3. **Imai, Kosuke and In Song Kim.
 (2019)**: "When Should We Use Unit Fixed Effects Regression Models for Causal Inference with Longitudinal Data?"
 This paper addresses the use of fixed effects models for causal analysis with longitudinal data.
-5. **Aronow, Peter M, Cyrus Samii, and Ye Wang.
+4. **Aronow, Peter M, Cyrus Samii, and Ye Wang.
 (2020)**: "Design-Based Inference for Spatial Experiments with Interference."
 This study tackles the challenge of interference in spatial experimental designs.
-6. **Tyler, Matthew.
+5. **Tyler, Matthew.
 (2021)**: "Counterfactual Forecasting: Causal Inference without Simultaneous Controls."
-7. **Ying, Andrew, Wang Miao, Xu Shi, and Eric J Tchetgen Tchetgen.
+6. **Ying, Andrew, Wang Miao, Xu Shi, and Eric J Tchetgen Tchetgen.
 (2021)**: "Proximal Causal Inference for Complex Longitudinal Studies."
 This preprint introduces proximal causal inference methods tailored for complex longitudinal studies.
+7. **Arkhangelsky, D. and Imbens, G. W. (2022)**: "Double-Robust Identification for Causal Panel Data Models".
+The Econometrics Journal, Volume 25, Issue 3: 649–674.
+Discusses double-robust methods in panel data.